 After a pause for lunch in Courseulles we move east, to the Juno sector at St-Aubin-sur-Mer where a 50-mm German anti-tank gun still sits ominously in its casemate.
 From here we venture along the shore a short distance to Bernières-sur-Mer to observe the famous Canada House and the nearby defenses.

 In the afternoon we visit the hallowed grounds of Bény-sur-Mer Canadian War Cemetery, the burial place of 2,044 Canadians who fell in the early hours of D-Day and the subsequent liberation of Normandy.
 Overnight Bayeux - The Churchill.
 [B,L]

 Wednesday April 27

-Day Six takes us to points west where we first explore the British landing zone code named Gold Beach.
+Day Five takes us to points west where we first explore the British landing zone code named Gold Beach.
 This area was selected as one of two sites to construct the man-made Mulberry Harbour where ships could off-load the massive supplies needed for the invasion force.
 The view from the cliffs above reveals remnants of the harbour just off-shore.
 We then walk down into Arromanches, a lovely coastal tourist village, to visit the Musée du Débarquement which wonderfully illustrates how the harbours were designed.